miroslavvidovic/log4bash/README.md

 * **log_speak**

-    On the Mac platform this will use the say command to echo the command to the current audio output device.
+    On the Linux platform this will use the espeak command to echo the command to the current audio output device.

 * **log_captains**